jonnonz1/nz-statute-book/acts/public/2008/waste-minimisation-act-2008.md

 (2) The Secretary or the territorial authority must return the property if— (a) the property is not likely to be involved in the offence for which it was seized; and (b) the owner or person has paid, or tenders with the request for payment of, the costs of the Secretary or the territorial authority in seizing, impounding, transporting, and storing the property.
-(3) If the Secretary or the territorial authority refuses to return the property, the owner or person from whom it was seized may apply to a District Court to review the Secretary's or the territorial authority's decision.
+(3) If the Secretary or the territorial authority refuses to return the property, the owner or person from whom it was seized may apply to the District Court to review the Secretary's or the territorial authority's decision.
 (4) The District Court may—
   (a) confirm the Secretary's or the territorial authority's decision; or (b) order that the property be returned.